Naplifye/task-from-europe-cloud/README.md

 </details>

-## Step 2: Change IP address for mongodb VM in ```ansible-playbook/inventory/mongodb.yml``` to the one from Terraform output that was shown after terraform apply, so Ansible can connect via ssh
+## Step 2: Change IP address for mongodb VM in ```ansible-playbook/inventory/mongodb.yml``` to the one from Terraform output mongodb_public_ip that was shown after terraform apply, so Ansible can connect via ssh

 ## Step 3: Your GCP user in VMs will differ, for example mine is scyoube1, you will have a different one so change files to your name: